Infomaniak/swift-concurrency/README.md

 This runs right now in production code but will be refactored to be more in line with Swift 5.9 paradigms.

 This do not use `Task.yield()`.
 Implement yielding at your own discretion depending on your own workload.

-## Roadmap

-This library is looking forward.
-Right now the internals are not exposed, as they will be replaced at some point.

-I'd like to support [Custom Actor Executors](https://github.com/apple/swift-evolution/blob/main/proposals/0392-custom-actor-executors.md) to replace current internals.

-I'll try to provide some backward compatibility and continue to work with Swift older than `5.9`.
-A situation where `Custom Actor Executors` are not available.